arangodb/docs/3.10/aql/execution-and-performance-optimizer.md

   Appears when a `SORT RAND() LIMIT 1` construct is removed by moving the random iteration into an `EnumerateCollectionNode`.

+  The RocksDB storage engine doesn't allow to seek random documents efficiently.
+  This optimization picks a pseudo-random document based on a limited number of seeks within the collection's key range, selecting a random start key in the key range, and then going a few steps before or after that.

 - `remove-unnecessary-calculations`:
   Appears if `CalculationNode`s are removed from the query.
 The rule removes all calculations whose result is not referenced in the query (note